UCAR-SEA/SEA-ISS-2025-Continuous-integration-with-research-notebooks/notebooks/why.md

 > _All figures and tables must be **scientifically reproducible from the scripts**._

-In the summary, why is reproducibility essential?
+Why is reproducibility essential?
 Because it is a core principle of the scientific method and a requirement enforced by scientific journals.

 ```{attention} GMD Guidelines:
 Journals enforce reproducibility against archived releases (which is great!)
 ```
 ---
 # Why notebooks?
-In this paper, we present utility package and practical recommendations to support reproducible scientific research within the context of research software engineering (RSE).
+In this paper, we will present utility package and practical recommendations to support reproducible scientific research within the context of research software engineering (RSE).
 These tools are intended for use with scientific notebooks contained in code repositories.
 In this section, we explore the growing use of notebooks in research, based on statements from articles published in Nature.